FavoriteEats/laravel-calq-http/README.md

 //Then, instantiate the main Calq class.
 $calq = new CalqHTTP($calqHTTPApi, '[Calq write key]');

-//If the CalqHTTP instance is resolved through the IOC then the Guzzle client and write key are
+//If the CalqHTTP instance is resolved through the IoC container then the Guzzle client and write key are
-// automatically composed with the object as a singleton for you class SomeController extends Controller {
+// automatically composed with the object as a singleton for you

+use FavoriteEats\CalqHTTP\CalqHTTP;

+class SomeController extends Controller {

     protected $calq;